transcelerate/ddf-sdr-api/src/TransCelerate.SDR.RuleEngine/TransCelerate.SDR.RuleEngine.md

 ##### Summary

-This Class is the validator for Code
+This Class is the validator for SubjectEnrollment

 <a name='T-TransCelerate-SDR-RuleEngineV5-SubstanceValidator'></a>
 ## SubstanceValidator `type`